Easy Copycat IKEA Swedish Meatballs Recipe (Just Like the Restaurant!)

 How to Make Ikea Swedish Meatballs

-1. Place potatoes into a large pot with enough water to cover the potatoes.
-Cook potatoes over medium-high heat for 8 to 10 minutes or until they are tender.
-Drain, and set aside.
+1. Place the potatoes in a large pot with enough water to cover them.
+Cook the potatoes over medium-high heat for 8 to 10 minutes, or until they are tender.
+Drain and set aside.

 2. In a small skillet, heat 2 teaspoons of butter and chopped onion.
 Cook until tender, but do not let the onion brown.

-3. In a large bowl, combine ground beef, ground pork, 1 egg, heavy cream, cooked onion, salt, and white pepper.
+3. Combine ground beef, pork, 1 egg, heavy cream, cooked onion, salt, and white pepper in a large bowl.

 4. Add 3/4 cup cooked potato to the bowl.
-Use a mixer to combine the potato into the mixture.
+Use a mixer to combine the potato with the mixture.
 Beat until smooth.

 5. Form small balls out of the meat mixture.
 Drop the meatballs into flour and roll gently in the flour.